A working demonstration of shared context between humans and the agents they use.

 Every capture is typed and connected so agents retrieve usable context instead of raw logs.
 Scope follows project, role, and task intent.

-Capture on mobile, orchestrate on desktop, monitor on web, and execute through MCP-enabled agents.
+Capture on mobile, monitor on web, and execute through MCP-enabled agents.
 Same memory graph, same context lineage, everywhere.

 Control plane internals